 When asked about advice for current graduate students, Deb suggested branching out: “Try to do one thing outside of your dissertation research.
 Get an internship.
 Join an organization.
 Try to find a supplemental job.”

 Research IT regularly has openings for its domain consultant positions, which are available to graduate students who can work 8-10 hours/wk.
 The position is paid hourly, and fee remission is not available for this job classification.
 Students who already hold GSI or GSR appointments may still be eligible with some additional paperwork.
-To learn more, visit the Research IT website.
+To learn more, see the Domain Consultant job description.
 Graduate Professional Development supports training and career options for students throughout the graduate division.
 Visit the GPD website for upcoming events and contact info.